LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

         * Most Looper will use the `classic Token`
             * If you are a developer who needs to use fine-grained `tokens`, that is fine
         * Edit the note box to be `FastLane Access Token`
-    * The default Expiration time is 30 days - but you should select `No expiration` (use the drop-down menu to select)
+    * The default Expiration time is 30 days - but you should select `No expiration` (use the dropdown menu to select)
         * *GitHub* will show a yellow warning when you do this
         * It is ok to ignore the warning
     * Add a check beside the `workflow` permission scope